mouhamed-ali/node-email-verification/readme.md

 - [nodemon](https://www.npmjs.com/package/nodemon) - This is a node dev module.
 It will automatically restart the node application when file changes
 - [docker](https://www.docker.com/) - As we will not install mysql on ou local machines.
 We'll use docker to create a dev environment for our app

-To have at our database structure, check the `schema.sql` script under the `docker/sql` directory.
+To have a look at our database structure, check the `schema.sql` script under the `docker/sql` directory.
 This script will be executed the first time we run our docker environment.

 ## Development prerequisites